Make it 60,000. And make sure you give 10x more than what they expect to get from you.

 I will tell you he taught me about professional speaking.

 We have been talking for three hours when the phone rang.
 I thought that a client was trying to get him as a keynote speaker.
-I overheard him telling the caller to call again around 7pm to talk to his wife.
+I overheard him telling the caller to call again around 7 in the evening to talk to his wife.

 Me: Someone’s getting you as a speaker sir?